 A protected time during the regular school day, in which teachers use the CA ELD standards as the focal standards in ways that build into and from content instruction in order to develop critical language ELs need for content learning in English.

 Professional Learning Opportunities

-- Aug.
-3 from 8:30 to 3:30 p.m. at the San Diego County Office of Education main campus
+All LTEL Network meetings are held from 8:30 to 10:30 a.m. at the San Diego County Office of Education (SDCOE) in San Diego.

 GLAD® is a model of professional development and learning to advance teacher expertise in meeting the cognitive, linguistic, and emotional needs of all students, especially English learners.
 SDCOE offers Tier I (the 2-day research and theory workshop, the 4- or 5-day in-classroom demonstration, and follow-up coaching and implementation support) through a team of trainers certified by the Orange County Department of Education.